edwardoughton/pobis/README.md

   <img src="/figures/validation_10_mbps.png" />
 </p>

-Investment by `podis` is able to be converted into disaggregated cost estimates, as demonstrated below.
+Investment costs by `podis` are able to be converted into disaggregated estimates, as demonstrated below.

 ## Continental assessment of universal broadband costs by user location across Africa